5 Great Bars in Sonoma County

 Bird & the Bottle, Santa Rosa

-At this masterpiece from owners Mark and Terri Stark, a bustling lounge sits in the center of the restaurant, with more lounge seating on one side, and a somewhat secluded dining room on the other.
-Make a reservation for lunch or dinner, arrive and go directly to the bar to mingle with regulars such as community leaders, artists, and winemakers, then head to your table.
-If you’re really lucky, you might be able to walk right in and snag a seat at the bar, where you’ll want to spend the whole evening.
+At this masterpiece by owners Mark and Terri Stark, a bustling lounge sits at the center of the restaurant, with more lounge seating on one side and a somewhat secluded dining room on the other.
+Make a reservation for lunch or dinner, and go directly to the bar to mingle with regulars such as community leaders, artists, and winemakers, then head to your table.
+If you’re really lucky, you might be able to snag a seat at the bar, where you’ll want to spend the whole evening.

-Stay over at The Sandman Hotel, a retro-renovated roadside inn in Santa Rosa.
+Stay at The Sandman Hotel, a retro-renovated roadside inn in Santa Rosa.

 Geyserville Gun Club, Geyserville

-Stay over at the quaint, quiet Geyserville Inn just up the block.
+Stay at the quaint, quiet Geyserville Inn just up the block.

 Perch and Plow, Santa Rosa